 Is It OK to Wear a Black Dress to a Wedding?

-I’m continuing my series of often-asked wedding attire questions, with this popular query, “Is it ok to wear a black dress to a wedding?”
-I won’t make you wait for my answer– it’s yes,– but, as usual, I do have some exceptions, guidelines, and plenty of musings about this topic.
+We're continuing our series of often-asked wedding attire questions, with this popular query, "Is it ok to wear a black dress to a wedding?"
+We won't make you wait for the answer-- it's 'Yes',-- but, there are some exceptions and guidelines that go along with this 'yes'!

 This pretty black cocktail dress by Eliza J From Nordstrom is lovely for a semi-formal evening wedding.
 The side embellishment makes it festive!